 Investigating Growth in Clinical Trials (Part 1: Growth by Industry)

 It’s a time of significant growth for the major industries in clinical research, creating exciting opportunities for researchers and investors everywhere.
 Which industries are experiencing the highest growth?
 What factors are driving that growth?
-And how does it change the calculus on eClinical vendor selection?
+And how does it change the calculus when evaluating eClinical solutions?

 Growth in Pharma